grgmgd/pythonic-chain/README.md

 ### Blockchain

-The blockchain is printed as an array of block as described above.
+The blockchain is printed as an array of blocks as described above.

 ## Log 📜